 In these situations, it is important that there is a consistent standard for amendments and waivers.
 In addition, practitioners should ensure that clients retain approval rights over any particularly important or specifically granted rights.
-Although negotiations often lead to specific approval rights where they result in a "material and adverse" or "disproportionate" effect on one or more parties, such language may only have limited value based on the specific circumstances of each transaction and the contemplated amendment and may increase the likelihood of a dispute regarding whether the approval right has been triggered.
+Although negotiations often lead to specific approval rights where they result in a "material and adverse" or "disproportionate" effect on one or more parties, such language may only have limited value based on the specific circumstances of each transaction and the contemplated amendment and may increase the like-